vlang/vtl/README.md

 - Data Structures that can easily be passed to C libraries
 - Powerful linear algebra routines backed by VSL that uses LAPACKE and OpenBLAS.

-In the docs you can find a complete [Numpy vs Vnum comparison](./docs/NUMPY_COMPARISON.md)
+In the docs you can find a complete [Numpy vs Vtl comparison](./docs/NUMPY_COMPARISON.md)

 ## Installation